 form unites with our bewilderment in order to dissolve duality.

-Crazy Wisdom is only
+Wisdom-chaos is only

-crazy according to the point of view of samsara, and the more distorted samsara
+chaotic according to the point of view of samsara, and the more distorted samsara

 becomes the crazier the guise in which the